 The Nevada Department of Corrections PREA handbook requires that the Inspector General, PREA Management Team, is responsible to collect accurate, uniform data for every allegation of sexual abuse at every institution and facility using a standardized instrument and set of definitions.
 The incident-based sexual abuse data shall be aggregated, at a minimum, annually.
 The data shall include all of the data necessary to answer all questions from the most recent version of the Survey of Sexual Victimization conducted by the Department of Justice.
 The Inspector General, PREA Management Team shall maintain, review, and collect data as needed from all incident-based documents including reports, investigation files and sexual abuse reviews.
 The PREA Compliance Manager maintains a record of all reports of sexual abuse at the facility.
-The PREA Coordinator's team leader was present during this audit and she explained her agencies role in collecting, reviewing and maintaining the data.
+The PREA Coordinator was interviewed during this audit and she explained her agencies role in collecting, reviewing and maintaining the data.

-A review of the documents provided demonstrated compliance with this standard.
 The Inspector General's PREA Unit receives all of the PREA incident reports within the Nevada Department of Corrections via the Nevada Offender Tracking Information System.
 This allows for the Nevada Department of Corrections to ensure that all reports are consistent.
 The information provided to the PREA Coordinator is sufficient to complete the Department of Justice' Survey of Sexual Violence form.
-Each Prison within the Nevada Department of Corrections uses the same set of definitions when documenting sexual assault and sexual harassment within the corrections system
+Each Prison within the Nevada Department of Corrections uses the same set of definitions when documenting sexual assault and sexual harassment within the corrections system.

 The audit team was provided with the agency's Survey of Sexual Victimization State Prison Survey form.
 They also reviewed the agency's website and observed previous Surveys of Sexual Victimization posted there.
-This auditor reviewed the aggregated data for years 2015, 2016 and 2017.
+This auditor reviewed the aggregated data for years 2018, 2019 and 2020 concerning this facility.